nkimm26/Nayeon_Kim_DE300/homework_2/readme.md

 ## Overview
 The goal of this homework is to explore the MIMIC-III patient database through relational and non-relational databases.

+The main file relies on datasets not provided in this Github.
+They can be obtained from https://mit-lcp.github.io/mimic-schema-spy/relationships.html

 ## Files Included
 - 'DE300_HW2_nkim.ipynb' - main notebook file
 - 'Dockerfile' - used to build Docker image